Isurwars/Correlation/paper.md

 # Conclusion & Perspective

-**Correlation** is a lightweight, modular software that can be used in HTC and adapted to analyze the main correlation functions used to characterize: crystalline, amorphous solids, and liquids.
+**Correlation** is a lightweight, modular software that can be used in HTC and adapted to analyze the main correlation functions used to characterize crystalline and amorphous solids, as well as liquids.

-**Correlation** software has been used in previously published work [@galvan-colin_short-range_2015; @galvan-colin_ab_2016; @mata-pinzon_superconductivity_2016] as well as several Ph.D.
-Theses [@santiago_simulacion_2011; @romero-rangel_simulaciones_2014; @mejia-mendoza_estudio_2014; @galvan-colin_atomic_2016; @mata-pinzon_propiedades_2016; @rodriguez_calculo_2019] developed in our group.
+**Correlation** has been used in previously published work [@galvan-colin_short-range_2015; @galvan-colin_ab_2016; @mata-pinzon_superconductivity_2016] as well as several Ph.D.
+Theses [@santiago_simulacion_2011; @romero-rangel_simulaciones_2014; @mejia-mendoza_estudio_2014; @galvan-colin_atomic_2016; @mata-pinzon_propiedades_2016; @rodriguez_calculo_2019] done in our group.
-We will continue to support and enrich the software in the foreseeable future, here we list the features planned to be added in the future:
+We will continue to support and enrich the software in the foreseeable future.
+Here we list the features planned to be added in the future:

-*	Support for different kinds of output files like hdf5 standard.
+*	Support for additional output files, like hdf5 standard.

 *	Inclusion of other correlation functions like Velocity Correlation Functions, to further improve the analysis of liquids and phase transitions.

-*	Inclusion of structure factor and x-ray diffraction, to facilitate the comparison with experimental results.
+*	Inclusion of structure factors and x-ray diffraction, to facilitate the comparison with experimental results.

 *	Parallelization of the main loop, to further improve the code by switching to a ‘divide-and-conquer paradigm.